wenchichou/osuti/README.md

 # osuti
 osuti project

-This is my first github project, and I use osuti as my first trial
+This is my first github project, and I use osuti as my first trial.